 Measure Activity Priority 1 Develop written calculation methods for maths at KS2.
 Continue to ensure the Concrete Pictorial Approach is embedded across the whole school.
+In place.
 Priority 2 Establish small group maths interventions for disadvantaged pupils falling behind age-related expectations.
+In place and working well.
 Barriers to learning these priorities address Encouraging continued learning of mathematics at home (White Rose, CGP resources, Sumdog and providing catch-up in mathematics (problem solving) - typically an area of less strength.
-Ensuring standards of reading match or exceed mathematical ability Projected spending Maintenance spending planned as Maths has been a high priority for the last 2 years and considerable expenditure has been in place £500.
+Ensuring standards of reading match or exceed mathematical ability.
+In place Projected spending Maintenance spending planned as Maths has been a high priority for the last 2 years and considerable expenditure has been in place £500.
 SDI spending included in previous section.
+Complete